 - The Kentucky Forest Conservation Act requires the division to inspect all known commercial timber harvest operations statewide to ensure best management practices are implemented.

-- The largest recorded champion tree in Kentucky is a Baldcypress in Ballard County.
-It is 415 inches (more than 34.5 feet) in circumference.
+- The largest recorded champion tree in Kentucky is an American Sycamore in Harrison County.
+It is 320 inches (more than 26.5 feet) in circumference.

-- The county with the most state champions is Fayette County with 10.
+- The county with the most state champions is Jefferson County with 8.

 - The smallest champion is a Mountain maple with a circumference of 4 inches and is located at Cascade Caverns State Nature Preserves in Carter County.